The Origins of Here to Stay

 In conclusion

 In this category, I offer you snippets of my findings of my Franco-North-American history.
-The book Here to Stay is not yet published in the summer of 2021.
-I hope to do so in the coming year.
+The book Here to Stay / Lives in 17th Century Canada will be published on October 15, 2025.
+To read excerpts, click here.

 Marriage in New France: Barthélémi and Marthe Wed